 - A failure to place signs and/or restrict areas when hazardous conditions like any of the above exist

-No matter the type of slip and fall accident a claim can be filed against ANY property owner because all property owners have a responsibility to keep their property safe for visitors.
-When these responsibilities are neglected U.S. citizens have the right to take legal action.
+No matter the type of slip and fall accident, you can file a claim against ANY property owner.
+All property owners have a responsibility to keep their property safe for visitors.
+When these responsibilities are neglected, U.S. citizens have the right to take legal action.

 Call Attorney Julie M. Essa at 770-955-8322 today!